scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 The ``Check`` class defines a suite of built-in methods for common operations, but expressing custom validation rules are easy.
-In the simplest case, a custom column check can be defined simply by passing a function the ``Check`` constructor.
+In the simplest case, a custom column check can be defined simply by passing a function into the ``Check`` constructor.
 This function needs to take as input a pandas ``Series`` and output either a boolean or a boolean ``Series``, like so: